Further below are the levels of component rotation modification provided via the Unisoft software.

 In the IPC-7351 document most package IC shapes are indicated pin 1 as upper left for 0° rotation and left pin 1 on 2 pin packages.

-The document also shows assembly machine orientation of the components on the tape feed, etc.
+The document shows assembly machine orientation of the components on the tape and reel, tube and tray feeders, etc.

 Normally the Unisoft controls to modify component rotation for the top or bottom side are not needed if the PCB assembly ( PCBA ) was laid out per the IPC-7351 specification.